 Have a bored cat?
 You may have a cat with behavior problems if you do!
 Providing a stimulating environment for your cat benefits not just them, but you as well.

 Of course, when people say “enrichment” it can sound complex, intimidating, or expensive.
-The good news is that there is a lot of enrichment you can do for your cat with supplies you already have at home or can easily purchase.
+It can be all those things, but it doesn’t need to be.
+There is a lot of enrichment you can add to your cat’s life with supplies you already have at home.
 DIY enrichment for cats is about getting creative and understanding what cats find enjoyable.
-I’ll share a few ideas to get you started, but don’t be afraid to build off these ideas based on what your cats like.

 Make A Toy